pelias/whosonfirst/README.md

 Full path to where Who's on First data is located (note: the included [downloader script](#downloading-the-data) will automatically place the WOF data here, and is the recommended way to obtain WOF data)

+### `imports.whosonfirst.isoCountryCodes`

+* Required: no
+* Default: ``

+Set to a ISO Country CODE or array of CODEs to import data only for descendants of those records, rather than the entire planet.
+Example: `fr` or `['fr', 'ch']`

+Check out available options here https://geocode.earth/data/whosonfirst

 ### `imports.whosonfirst.importPlace`

 * Required: no